Novum Instrumentum omne: Approach

+On scribal errors, mistranslations and corrections

 According to historian Lucy Wooding, "Three points stand out: Erasmus did not expect to find a single definitive text; (Note: "Erasmian hermeneutics are notoriously difficult to describe clearly because Erasmus is always looking in two directions at once - both toward the ideal, perfectly expressive Word and toward the multitude of imperfect, human words caught in the tumult of history and transmission.") he was happy (like St Augustine) to see several possible interpretations of any given biblical verse; (Note: "Thus the multiple levels of meaning present in Scripture should be understood as a function of its immeasurable fecundity rather than a token of any ambiguity.…Erasmus treats the semiotic vagueness of a discourse caught up in history and contingency as a kind of linguistic felix culpa at the generative heart of communication …making more versions (and more mediations) possible.") and he expected ultimately to rely on Church tradition."